-- 17. TERMINATION WITHOUT CAUSE: Either Party, without cause, may terminate this Agreement by giving the other party 30 day's written notice by certified mail.
-Subrecipient may appeal such termination without cause by requesting reconsideration by the Mayor and Council, in writing, within thirty (30) days after written notice is delivered to the Subrecipient, said appeal to be filed in writing with the City Clerk and with the Housing and Community Development The appeal to the Mayor and Director.
-Council shall be scheduled as soon as is reasonably possible.
+- 17. TERMINATION WITHOUT CAUSE: The City. without cause, may terminate this Agreement by giving the Subrecipient 30 day's written notice by certified mail.
+The Subrecipient may appeal such termination without cause bv requesting reconsideration by the Mayor and Council, in writing, within thirty (30) days after written notice is delivered to the Subrecipient, said appeal to be filed in writing with the City Clerk and with the Housing and Community Development Director.
+The appeal to the Mayor and Council shall be scheduled as soon as is reasonably possible.
 The Subrecipient shall receive notice of the appeal hearing and opportunity to supplement its written appeal.
 Termination shall be suspended until the effective date of the Mayor and Council ruling on the Subrecipient's appeal.
-If and when this Agreement is terminated under this Section, the Subrecipient shall be paid in full for all actual services and activities performed in a satisfactory manner, together with eligible outof-pocket expenses incurred but unbilled at the time of termination, providing there are no grounds for termination or disallowance for cause as set forth herein above. - disqualifies funding because of the Subrecipient's failure to comply with HUD Emergency Solutions Grant requirements, the City may withhold payment of compensation to the Subrecipient for the purpose of an offsetting claim, until such time as the full amount of damage incurred by the City due to such noncompliance is determined and paid.
+If and when this Agreement is terminated under this Section, the Subrecipient shall be paid in full for all actual services and activities performed in a satisfactory manner, together with eligible out-ofpocket expenses incurred but unbilled at the time of termination, providing there are no grounds for termination or disallowance for cause as set forth herein above. - 18.
+OFFSETTING CLAIM: Notwithstanding any provision appearing to the contrary, the Subrecipient shall not be relieved of liability to the City of damages sustained by the City by virtue of any breach of this Agreement by the Subrecipient, its officers, agents, managers or employees.
+The City may withhold payment of compensation to the Subrecipient for the purpose of an offsetting claim, until such time as the full amount of damage incurred by the City which is then due from the Subrecipient is determined and paid: Such damages may include the U.S. Department of Housing and Urban Development disqualification of Activities Funded because of the Subrecipient's fallure to properly administer audit or report activities, services and/or expenditures.